Larry Dean (gridiron football)

-Larry Dean (born August 7, 1988) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
+Larry Dean (born August 7, 1988) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
 He was signed by the Minnesota Vikings as an undrafted free agent in 2011.
-He played college football at Valdosta State.
+He played college football for the Valdosta State Blazers.
 Dean was also a member of the Buffalo Bills, Tampa Bay Buccaneers, Hamilton Tiger-Cats, Edmonton Eskimos, and Saskatchewan Roughriders.

 College career

 In college, Dean helped lead the Blazers to the 2007 NCAA Division II national championship as just a freshman.